Free Physical Therapy Exam Questions Archive

 15.

 A patient complains of weakness in the right hip while she is ambulating.
 Upon examination, you notice that the patient has a significant drop of the left hip while in midstance on the right leg.
-The MOST appropriate treatment for this impairment would be:
+What is the MOST appropriate treatment for this impairment?

 The correct answer is: